Beyond Dashboards: Enabling employees to answer their data-related questions [+]

 Examples of well-designed diagnostic displays

-Examples of well-designed performance monitoring displays
+Examples of well-designed performance reporting displays

 Best practices and common design mistakes